KareemEH/UART-Communicator/README.md

 # UART-Communicator
-This Project demonstartes the use of a microprocessor to simulate a state machine with various LED states.
+This Project demonstrates the use of a microprocessor to simulate a state machine with various LED states.

 # State Machine
 The chosen state machine has 4 states, each with different LED configurations (state 1 means both LEDs